b166ar/Mac-Mini-Killer/README.md

 ![](https://d.pr/i/5YypxK+)

+To see your pmset parametrs:

+`pmset -g`

+To disable any parametr:

+`sudo parametr_name 0`

+If you want to restore defoult parametrs, go to:

+`/Library/Preferences`

+and delete all the com.apple.PowerManagement.* files.

 ## USB
 [I followed Rehabman's directions to create an SSDT](https://www.tonymacx86.com/threads/guide-creating-a-custom-ssdt-for-usbinjectall-kext.211311/) to inject only the USB ports on the motherboard.
 You can find it in ACPI → patched folder.
 If you use a front panel USB or connect anything to internal USB-port on the motherboard, you should make your own custom SSDT.
 Mine SSDT is only for back panel USBs.